-It’s normal for young people to feel nervous when meeting new people, but there’s really no need to be.
+Many young people feel nervous when meeting new people, but there’s really no need to be!

 - Stand parallel to each other.
 Stand a comfortable distance apart.

 - Extend your right hand.
 Have a firm, comfortable grip.